 My Private Hellertown is …

 This blog is proudly independent and not connected to any political or governmental entity or office.
+It seeks only to inform, entertain, and spark gossip.

 Saucon Valley school board failing low-income families